copper-leaf/thistle/docs/src/orchid/resources/homepage.md

 Another useful feature of the context data is to render dynamic text into the output.
 This may be at the top-level, or within a tag's content.
 All objects in the context map are converted to text with `.toString()`, and Thistle does not support any further formatting or transformation on the interpolated values from the format string.
-Thus, if you need to customize the output of a variable, converting it manually to a string before adding it to the context data map.
+Thus, if you need to customize the output of a variable, you will need to convert it manually to a string before adding it to the context data map.

 For example, given the following context data map: